Dudleya farinosa [dud-lee-yuh, far-ih-NOH-suh] is a succulent type plant from the stonecrop family Crassulaceae.

 Soil & Transplanting

-Dry, rocky soil is the way to go when it comes to growing thriving North Coast dudleyas.
+Dry, rocky soil is the way to grow thriving North Coast dudleyas.

 The soil should be well-draining to prevent root rot.
 Since the plant is salt resistant, soil with elevated salt levels are tolerated.

 The typical succulent potting mix with good drainage works well.

 They respond well to transplanting as they are quite resilient.